TanmayaSekhar/YOUTUBE-VIDEO-RECOMMENDER-SYSTEM/README.md

 # YOUTUBE-VIDEO-RECOMMENDER-SYSTEM
-Build a content based recommendation engine with user’s viewing history and preferences.
-We have to recommend next videos on the basis of searched keyword.
+We have to build a content recommendation engine with user’s viewing history and preferences.
+This will simplify content discovery for your users and guide them to the most relevant content that they want which in return saves organization time to analyze the popular/best videos.